 Most people don’t think much about their file names.
 They may call a photo “Photo1.jpg” or “Screen Shot 2017-06-02 at 3.41.15 PM”.
 If this sounds familiar, take a moment to rename your images before you upload them to your website.
 Why?
 Because doing so will give your SEO a boost.

 Think about it this way.
 When Google scans your website, it can read your text but it can’t see what’s in your images.
 The file name provides information about what’s in the image so that Google can interpret it correctly (think eiffel-tower.jpg rather than DSC12345.jpg).

 The file name also becomes part of the image’s url, so naming your file something in plain English will make your urls easier to navigate and interpret.
 Once you upload an image to your website, its file name is public.
 So don’t name them anything embarrassing or secret.

 6. Fill out your captions and alternative text

-Once people upload an image into a Photo element, they often forget to fill out the additional information.
+Once people upload an image into a Photo Element, they often forget to fill out the additional information.
 But just like the file name, this info gives you some added SEO juice.